exercism/go/concepts/range-iteration/introduction.md

 # Introduction

 In Go, `for range` repeats a block of code for values from a range expression.
-That expression determines whether each iteration will yield one value or two.
+The range expression determines whether each iteration will yield one value or two.

 ## Range Expressions